Why to Take a Job Order Outside of Your Niche

 So remember: the next time a client gives you a job order outside of your niche, take it!

-Take that order and share it with your trading partners and the rest of the Network, if necessary.
+Take that order and share it with your split recruiting partners and the rest of the Network, if necessary.
 Somebody can help you fill it.

 If you don’t take that job order, then your client might give it to one of your competitors instead.